TRUE VIBE RECORDS

 It was once said that hip hop was the black

 communities CNN.
 But it seems that hip-hop has lost its way.
-Paradise has brought hip hop to where it
+Paradise has brought hip hop to where it needs to be.
+Not only is this album musical (there

 are more than hooks and beats) but it has a message; never preachy so you can really jam to it.
 Paradise took the next logical step with hip hop, backed by a live band that played original melodies; this hip-hop album transcends its genre.
 7 tracks with all hits and no misses, Paradise spits lyrics that will make any hardcore hip-hop sit up and take notice.
 This is not your children's hip hop but it should be.
 This album with titles like 'How to Be a Black Man in America', "Cocoa Venus", "Its OK to be a Black Girl" and "Ain't Yo Mama Black" this is an album deep in both thought and groove.
 Paradise is a mature step out of a genre is now about the bling and the booty.
 High production and artistry make this JazzFunkHipHopoetry a most memorable album.